dominiquesydow/covid19/README.md

 # COVID-19 main protease: Ligands from similar binding sites

-Read across the PDB to find similar binding sites and their associated ligands fro COVID-19 main protease.
+Read across the PDB to find similar binding sites and their associated molecules.

-## Potential steps
+## Steps

+### Target and binding site definition

 1. [Done] Decide on a target.
    - COVID-19 main protease